bartdag/py4j-benchmark/README.rst

     # Run benchmark on one environment.
 Generates report.csv
     tox -e py27-py4j092

+    # Run benchmark on one environment for one test only
+    export PY4J_BENCHMARK_ONLY=java-instance-creation tox -e py27-py4j092

     # Run benchmark on all supported environments.
 Generates report.csv
     tox